DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_distribution_platforms.md

 #### General e-book sites

 The most simple pirate e-book sites offer any kind of book - very much like a large all-audience book store or Amazon.com's online bookstores.
 They are little _of_publication.mdore than a simple search engine that spits out downloadable e-books.
 These types of sites have become particularly popular in Russia.
 At the time of this writing, _library.ru_ has been the model for this kind of site and, after its crackdown, be superseded by [bookfi.org](http://bookfi.org).
+Also [libgen.info](http://libgen.info), an online library, is an example to mention here.

 What online booksellers could learn from these sites:
 * Simplicity combined with encyclopedic scope.
 With no other site except Amazon's, it is as easy to find and download an electronic book, no matter which genre, language, whether a bestseller or obscure.
 * Simplicity in formats.
-The sites provide epubs or PDFs depending on whatever file format they have available (and obtained from hacker networks).
+The sites provide mostly PDFs as well as epubs, depending on whatever file format they have available (and obtained from hacker networks).

 #### Specialized sites